 Azure Infrastructure-as-a-service (IaaS) offers significant benefits over traditional virtualization.
 With benefits like the possibility to quickly spin up a couple of virtual machine in any Azure region around the world whenever you need it, is pretty powerful.
 There are a lot more benefits to Azure IaaS virtual machines.
 However, that’s not part of this blog.
 This blog post is focused on helping you saving money by reducing the costs when you are using Azure IaaS virtual machines (VM).
-Some of the tips here will help everyone out there, some of the tips
+Some of the tips here will help everyone out there; some tips only apply in specific cases.

 To make it easier to pick the right size, Azure offers you different type or also called VM series.
 You can find a broad set of different virtual machine types in Azure, which give you a choice depending on your use cases, scenarios, and application needs.
 From general-purpose VMs, compute, memory or storage optimized, VMs with GPUs, and HPC workloads.
 You can find some documentation on the different VM types and sizes here.